Physical therapy examination for cervical radiculopathy .

 Nerves exit from all levels of the cervical spine.
 Each of these levels has its own supply area to which specific areas of the skin and muscles are connected.
 Sometimes it happens that pressure is put on one of these exiting nerves (on the nerve root), causing symptoms.

-Causes can include, for example, a herniated disc, stenosis, aging structures.
-In young people who experience radiating pain from the neck, it is more likely that this is a hernia.
-Usually at the level of C6 and C7.
-In people who are older it is more likely that the radiating pain is caused by often a natural process of aging.
+Causes may include a herniated disc, stenosis, aging structures.
+In young people who experience radiating pain from the neck, it is more likely to be a herniated disc.
+Usually at the C6 and C7 level.
+In people who are older, it is more likely that the radiating pain is caused by often a natural process of aging.
 The space where the nerve exits becomes smaller and can become pinched.
-A very small portion of these symptoms can be caused by other structures such as a fracture or serious disease conditions.
-But this almost never happens.
+A very small portion of these symptoms may be caused by other structures such as a fracture or serious illnesses.
+But this almost never occurs.
 Radiating pain from the neck is called a radicular syndrome in the medical world.
-This means that the radix(nerve root) is involved in the complaints.
+This means that the radix(nerve root) is involved in the symptoms.

-Complaints associated with a radicular can include;
+Complaints with a radicular can include;

 - sharp/shooting pain through the arm

-- reduced strength in certain muscles
+- decreased strength in certain muscles

 - reduction or increase in pain with certain postures/movements

 - Reduced reflexes in the triceps or biceps